 Shortly after launch (within a few weeks) you will want to notify your audience.
 Use your email contact list or even a postcard to let them know you have a shiny new website.
 Invite them to look around and provide some feedback.
 Be transparent about the process and expect some typos or suggestions to come in.
 The important part is that your network knows about the change.

 You’re not adding fresh content

 Adding new content to your website can dramatically improve website traffic.
 It needs to be the cornerstone of any business’s online marketing plan.
 Not only does it improve search engine results, it can be easily distributed through your various marketing channels such as social media, pay per click and email marketing.

 New content is a great way to bring your network back to the website.
 Share valuable insight, trends, tips and important announcements on your blog.
 Update your audience every time you create a new blog post.
 Don’t be afraid to plug your site as often as possible… but be careful not to overdo it either.

 You’re not inviting them back with email

-If you have a contact list of over 40 or 50 people (and it’s growing), consider using a professional email marketing application.
+If you have a contact list of over 40 or 50 people (and it’s growing), consider using a professional email marketing application to increase website traffic.
 It’s more affordable than you think and it will let you design amazing, mobile-friendly email campaigns.
 Once you create the template, you can just reuse that design over and over again.
 Email marketing can attract people back to your site in style.
 From welcome emails to autoresponders to drip marketing campaigns, email can do a whole lot more than send pretty HTML emails.

 You’re not using social media